ISISComputingGroup/ibex_developers_manual/Aeroflex.md

 Previous logic of the ioc had this logic for sending mode params:

+This logic is probably in connection with changing from PULSE to none PULSE versions of the MODE setpoint.
+The calculation part takes care of switching to the right mode with respect to the specified order of modes in the mbbo in record MODE:SP

 ### Model 2023A

 In db file at `aeroflexSup\aeroflex_2023A.db`